thearduinoguy/oggcamp.github.io/guidelines.md

 To submit your talk find the schedule board which the crew will direct you to if needed.
 Write your talk on a post-it note and put it on your preferred time slot.
 Depending on the number of votes the talks in that slot get, your talk may me moved to a different room, so check back 15 minutes before your talk to see where it will be.
 We will also have a version of the schedule online as it's decided so you can check on instantly on your phone, laptop or tablet.

-If there are too many talks for a given time slot those with the least votes won't be assigned a room.
+If there are too many talks for a given time slot those with the fewest votes won't be assigned a room.
 You can move your talk to a different time slot though if you wish.

 ## Attending a Talk